codepath/web103_finalproject/milestones/milestone4.md

 This unit, be sure to complete all tasks listed below.
 To complete a task, place an `x` between the brackets.

-- [ ] Update the status of issues in your project board as you complete them
+- [ ] Update the completion percentage of each GitHub Milestone.
+The milestone for this unit (Milestone 4 - Unit 8) should be 100% completed when you submit for full points.
-- [ ] In `readme.md`, check off the features you have completed in this unit by adding a ✅ emoji in front of their title
+- [ ] In `readme.md`, check off the features you have completed in this unit by adding a ✅ emoji in front of the feature's name.
-  - [ ] Under each feature you have completed, **include a GIF** showing feature functionality
+  - [ ] Under each feature you have completed, include a GIF showing feature functionality.
-- [ ] In this document, complete the **Reflection** section below
+- [ ] In this document, complete all five questions in the **Reflection** section below.

 ## Reflection